From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models

 In light of this gap, this paper proposes the \textbf{\underline{T}}emporal Understanding in \textbf{\underline{A}}utonomous \textbf{\underline{D}}riving (TAD) benchmark, which evaluates a range of temporal-understanding tasks for VLM-based driving agents.
-TAD is built on top of the popular NuScenes dataset \cite{nuscenes} and is comprised of 5,861 QA pairs across 150 videos.
-The benchmark provides a mix of tasks, most of which focus on \textbf{``scene-level''} understanding (i.e., video-level, terminology which is adopted from NuScenes), but two of which consider \textbf{``segment-level''} action recognition (i.e., short video segments).
-Inclusion of both scene and segment questions is a novel characteristic of TAD compared to other benchmarks.
-Segment questions assess the VLMs' ability to understand fine-grained vehicle actions (e.g., left-hand turns vs. changing lanes to the left); whereas, scene questions require an understanding of the temporal dynamics between atomic vehicle actions, that altogether form a longer video.
-In addition to the benchmark questions, 4,481 segment-level vehicle action annotations were also created.
-An example of a video scene with its associated segment labels and questions are shown in \cref{fig:teaser_alt}.
+TAD is built on the popular NuScenes dataset~\cite{nuscenes} and consists of 5{,}861 QA pairs across 150 videos.
+Most tasks focus on \textbf{``scene-level''} (i.e., \textbf{video-level}) understanding, but two consider \textbf{``segment-level''} action recognition (short video segments $\leq$ 5 seconds).
+Inclusion of both scene and segment questions is a novel characteristic of TAD.
+Segment questions assess fine-grained vehicle actions (e.g., left-hand turns vs.\ changing lanes to the left); scene questions require understanding the temporal dynamics among atomic actions that together form a longer video.
+In addition, 4{,}481 segment-level vehicle action annotations were created. \cref{fig:teaser_alt} shows an example.

-The paper presents an extensive evaluation on 9 unique VLMs, considering a total of 30 system configurations, including open-source generalist, AD specialist, and closed-source models.
-The results in \cref{fig:teaser_alt} show that there is a significant gap between the performance of VLMs and humans --- a gap that directly limits the reliability of any agentic driving system that uses such a VLM as a component.
-To address this gap, two novel solutions, called Scene-CoT and TCogMap, are proposed.
-Scene-CoT is a general method that leverages CoT to answer AD questions by breaking down the motions in a scene.
-In contrast, TCogMap constructs an ego-centric temporal cognitive map using the ego vehicle's trajectory and leverages it to enrich the VLM's input.
+The paper presents an extensive evaluation on 9 unique VLMs across 30 system configurations, including open-source generalist, AD-specialist, and closed-source models.
+The results in \cref{fig:teaser_alt} show a significant gap between VLMs and humans --- a gap that directly limits the reliability of any agentic driving system that uses such a VLM as a component.
+To address this gap, two novel solutions, \textbf{Scene-CoT} and \textbf{TCogMap}, are proposed.
+Scene-CoT leverages Chain-of-Thought (CoT) reasoning to answer AD questions by breaking down scene motions.
+TCogMap constructs an ego-centric temporal cognitive map from the ego vehicle's trajectory, used to enrich the VLM's input.
 Crucially, TCogMap operates as a lightweight \textit{agentic} wrapper around the VLM: a deterministic trajectory-analysis tool that produces structured motion summaries that the VLM consumes alongside the raw frames.